Time for Timor

 The crowning centrepiece of the resort is the pool.
 Inlaid with Moroccan-style blue tiles, it’s perched on the edge of a cliff, so while you're enjoying the cool water you can gaze over the island villages.
 Here, people live as they did thousands of years ago, in thatched huts with abundant vegetable gardens, chickens and kids running about in the forest.
 If you didn’t see mobile phones in most people’s hands, or a glimpse of a TV here and there through an open door, you might assume you’ve stepped back in time.

 Beside the pool is Neyl’s latest addition to Beloi, which has more zen than a monastery.
-The delightfully dubbed Ponky’s Bar was named after his two little girls, who he calls his “Inky Pinky Ponkys”.
+The delightfully dubbed Ponky’s Bar was named after his three little girls, who he calls his “Inky Pinky Ponkys”.
 You enter the bar-cum-restaurant via a winding path through tropical gardens, and step into a space that is such a surprise for an island that, until recently, didn’t even have tarmac or more than a handful of tourists at any one time.

 With dark walls and thatched booths, stools and seats made from recycled boat materials, funky lighting and reggae tunes, the bar could easily be a big city venue.
 Neyl is proud to say that he and his team of 12 staff created it all from scratch, teaching themselves as they went along.
 You can perch on a stool on the balcony – which has the same jaw-dropping views of jungle meeting ocean.